 The collection consists of a roster listing all who trained as Battery C of the 113th Field Artillery, whose members were from Durham, North Carolina.

 These seven scrapbooks were compiled by Mr. and Mrs. M.W.
 Cannon, Mr. and Mrs. George Lougee, and Miss Frances Barnette whose stated intent was to include photographs of all white servicemen and servicewomen from the Durham area beginning January 1, 1943 through the end of the war.
-Each volume is indexed separately.
+Each volume is indexed separately, but this guide contains a combined index, arranged alphabetically by last name or subject.
 An article on the project is located in Volume 5, p.
 5. The clippings are not dated.